Couch-Crew/21-22/_projects/easy-sched.md

 creators: ["Julia Tauro"]
 ---

+# brief
 I think my project is a great start to a program that could be even more beneficial for students in the future.
+You can view the website <a href='easysched.jtauro.repl.co'> here </a>

-## Q: Why are you doing this project?
+## Why are you doing this project?
-### A: I struggle a lot with motivation and it helps me to see my progress visually.
-I wanted to do the same for others.
+I wanted to teach myself how to create a website and provide a support tool for parents and students who are confused by high school scheduling.

-## Q: What was your biggest challenge?
+## What was your biggest challenge?
-### A: The coding.
+Learning new coding languages and finding out information about them in new ways.

-## Q: What was your biggest succcess?
+## What was your biggest succcess?
-### A: The design.
+Getting my design for my website out of my head and written into working code!

+## Do you have any future plans for this project?
+Although I will not continue to update my program annually, I hope it can be an inspiration to future students and possibly a starting point in case another Incubator student would like to take it further.